Vswaroop04/Inbox-Web3/README.md

 i also used the gnanche test network for the testing purpose

-RUN
+RUN:-

 In the project directory, you can run:

-// Install dependencies
+- Install dependencies
 npm install

-API
+API:-
 Checkout to api

 - login to infura and use the api key

-MNEUMONIC
+MNEUMONIC:-

 Use the mnuemonic key used to create your metamask wallet